ajgon/opsworks_ruby/docs/source/attributes.rst

 database
 ~~~~~~~~

-| Those parameters will be passed without any alteration to the
+Those parameters will be passed without any alteration to the ``database.yml`` file.
+Keep in mind, that if you have
-  ``database.yml``
-| file.
-Keep in mind, that if you have RDS connected to your OpsWorks
-  application,
-| you don’t need to use them.
-The chef will do all the job, and
+RDS connected to your OpsWorks application, you don’t need to use them.
+The chef will do all the job, and determine
-  determine them
-| for you.
+them for you.

+**Important** Rails 6 introduced multiple database support.
+This configuration option supports that, by adding
+extra key to ``database`` which is grouping the fields, for example: ``app['database']['primary']['adapter']``.
+For backward compatibility old format is also supported.

 -  ``app['database']['adapter']``